microsoft/debug-adapter-protocol/specification.md

 The request terminates the threads with the given ids.

-Clients should only call this request if the capability 'supportsTerminateThreadsRequest' is true.
+Clients should only call this request if the corresponding capability `supportsTerminateThreadsRequest` is true.

 ```typescript
 interface TerminateThreadsRequest extends Request {